dracan/UnhandledExceptionPodcastWebsite/content/pages/guest-faq.md

 # How do we record?

-I use a platform called [Zencastr](https://zencastr.com/) for recording the audio.
-Zencastr is just a webapp, and there's nothing to install.
+I use a platform called [RiversideFm](https://riverside.fm/) for recording the audio.
+Riverside is just a webapp, and there's nothing to install.
 It has video too so that we can see each other, but only the audio will be recorded.
-Zencastr automatically records high-quality wav files _locally_ for each person, and uploads it in the background.
+Riverside automatically records high-quality wav files _locally_ for each person, and uploads it in the background.
 I can then download those wav files later for editing.
 I get a wav file per person, so I can edit each person's audio as a separate audio channel - which makes a _huge_ difference to my ability to edit.
-It might be worth joining the Zencastr link beforehand to ensure that your system passes all its health-checks.
+It might be worth joining the Riverside link beforehand to ensure that your system passes all its health-checks.

 # What planning is involved before hand?